AdilKhn/clojure-tdl/docs/reveal/tdl.md

 - It's a 'Discipline' and takes some conscious effort.<!-- .element: class="fragment" data-fragment-index="0" -->
 - Not really taught in school.<!-- .element: class="fragment" data-fragment-index="1" -->
 - Difficult to start with on existing projects.<!-- .element: class="fragment" data-fragment-index="2" -->
-  - Jr devs start on existing projects.<!-- .element: class="fragment" data-fragment-index="3" -->
+  - We all start on existing projects.<!-- .element: class="fragment" data-fragment-index="3" -->
   - Benefits of TDD accelerate with time.<!-- .element: class="fragment" data-fragment-index="4" -->
 Note: Paradox of jr devs and benefits accelerate with time.
 |--|